-And then there are those who introduce a quotation with a colon, or eliminate the comma for one-word quotations:
+And then there are writers who introduce a quote with a colon, or eliminate the comma for one-word quotations:

 On the other hand, when phrases like John said, she said, he wrote, Jane demanded, or the like, come after the quote, the quoted material should end with a comma.
-For example:
+Examples:

 - Insert a comma where you would pause speaking.
-An effective implement this rule is to put down on paper what would result if the writer spoke clearly and deliberately into a voice recorder and later transcribed it.
-Another option is to write the material, then imagine standing in front of an audience and carefully reading exactly what’s on the page, pausing at commas and semicolons, and stopping at periods and colons.
-Many writers don’t follow this rule, and the results often lead to mistaken phrases and run-on sentences.
+An effective way to implement this rule is to put down on paper what would result if the writer spoke clearly and deliberately into a voice recorder, and later transcribed it.
+Another option is to write the material, then imagine standing in front of an audience and carefully reading exactly what’s on the page, pausing at commas and semicolons and stopping at colons and periods.
+Many writers don’t follow this rule, and this often results in mistaken phrases and run-on sentences.
+Example:

 When I was a young man of sixteen lads were trained to farm.

 Here the author is not thinking (or writing) out loud.
 The writer probably said silently, and meant to write, the following:

 When I was a young man of sixteen, lads were trained to farm.

 Proper use of commas is not just an exercise in grammar.
 The idea of writing is to convey your (hopefully well-organized) thoughts to your readers’ eyes and minds.
 The purpose of this post, in summary then, is to bring to your attention how important the little comma is to effective communication and how it can make you look like a professional, or not, depending on how carefully your sentences are crafted.